-In June of this year (2021) we conducted a survey of 626 U.S. residents to get a better understanding of how important online reviews are, specifically for local home service businesses (plumbers, HVAC, electricians, roofers, painters, tree services, pest control, landscaping and lawn maintenance, etc.).
+In 2022 we conducted a survey of 626 U.S. residents to get a better understanding of how important online reviews are, specifically for local home service businesses (plumbers, HVAC, electricians, roofers, painters, tree services, pest control, landscaping and lawn maintenance, etc.).

 Over 40% of participants said that they have or would use Google to find a local home service business.